-Understand actions that countries take in self-defence: India on Iran’s missile strikes in Pakistan
+We understand actions countries take in self-defence: India on Iran’s missile strikes in Pakistan

 New Delhi has an ‘uncompromising position of zero tolerance towards terrorism’, the external affairs ministry said.